SkylineCommunications/dataminer-docs/connector-help/connector_help/Tektronix_Sentry_Edge.md

 ## Usage (from version 1.3.0.x onwards)

-The driver has been synced with the Tektronix Sentry driver ([https://dcp.skyline.bexref:Connector_help_Tektronix_Sentry](xref:Connector_help_Tektronix_Sentry)), and is identical to this driver except for the page below.
+The connector has been synced with the [Tektronix Sentry](xref:Connector_help_Tektronix_Sentry) connector, and is identical to this connector except for the page below.

 ### MPEG Input Settings